6th generation x86 CPU Comparisons

 The most interesting insight in there is how the former manages to outperform the latter in this specific case due to a pipeline quirk in the FDIV instruction, despite the fact it is a previous generation, in-order design vs a next generation, out-of-order design.

-boricj | 13 days ago
+boricj | a year ago

 From the same period, Ars wrote an excellent non-technical introduction to the whole generation of architectures – "RISC vs CISC: the Post-RISC Era".
 [1]